nokyan/resources/README.md

 The following list is *roughly* in order of their importance with the most important item being first in the list.

-- Reduce lag from refreshing the Applications and Processes views
 - Battery usage and details
 - Preferences such as a unit selection
 - Translations